finbourne/lusid-sdk-python/sdk/docs/RelationshipDefinitionsApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(RelationshipDefinitionsApi)
     scope = 'scope_example' # str | The scope of the relationship definition to be deleted. code = 'code_example' # str | The code of the relationship definition to be deleted.
 Together with the domain and scope this uniquely              identifies the relationship.

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.delete_relationship_definition(scope, code, opts=opts)
+        # api_response =  api_instance.delete_relationship_definition(scope, code, opts=opts)

         # [EARLY ACCESS] DeleteRelationshipDefinition: Delete Relationship Definition
-            api_response = await api_instance.delete_relationship_definition(scope, code)
+        api_response = api_instance.delete_relationship_definition(scope, code)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling RelationshipDefinitionsApi->delete_relationship_definition: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters